 Menstrual irregularities are common in the perimenopause and this may complicate the teaching and interpretation of fertility indicators.
 Fertility awareness methods may be more difficult to learn at this time, or may be considered unsuitable.
 Women with irregular cycles have to abstain for longer time periods and therefore may find calendar indicators more difficult to adhere to.

 Where fertility indicators are used, women should be advised that using a combination of indicators improves efficacy of the method.
-The failure rate of using basal body temperature alone as an indicator is estimated at 6.6%; when used perfectly in combination with other indicators such as cervical secretions, the failure rate can be as low as 1% over one year.
+The failure rate of using basal body temperature alone as an indicator is estimated at 6.6%; the typical failure rate is 1-9%.

-- FSH is not a reliable indicator of ovarian failure in women using combined hormones, even if measured during the hormone-free or oestrogen-free interval.
+FSH is not a reliable indicator of ovarian failure in women using combined hormones, even if measured during the hormone-free or oestrogen-free interval.
+FSH can be checked six weeks or more after stopping combined hormonal contraception.

-- Women who have the IUS inserted at age 45 years or more for contraception or for the management of menorrhagia may retain the device until they no longer require contraception.
+Women who have the IUS inserted at age 45 years or more for contraception or for the management of menorrhagia may retain the device until they no longer require contraception.
 If amenorrhoeic, menopause can be verified by checking FSH levels as above, and then the device may be removed.
-If not amenorrhoeic, the device may be used for up to seven years before removal.
+It is important to note that this applies only if the IUS is being used for contraception and/or heavy menstrual bleeding.
+If it is being used as the progestogenic component of HRT then it must be changed every five years, or another form of progestogen added.

 For women using hormone replacement therapy